LTLA/SingleRBook-old/docs/diagnostics.md

 ## Based on the deltas across cells

-We can identify poor-quality or ambiguous assignments based on the per-cell "delta", i.e., the difference between the score for the assigned label and the median across all labels for each cell.
+We identify poor-quality or ambiguous assignments based on the per-cell "delta", i.e., the difference between the score for the assigned label and the median across all labels for each cell.
+Our assumption is that most of the labels in the reference are not relevant to any given cell.
+Thus, the median across all labels can be used as a measure of the baseline correlation, while the gap from the assigned label to this baseline can be used as a measure of the assignment confidence.

 Low deltas indicate that the assignment is uncertain, possibly because the cell's true label does not exist in the reference.
+An obvious next step is to apply a threshold on the delta to filter out these low-confidence assignments.
-We use the delta rather than an absolute threshold on the score as the latter is more sensitive to technical effects.
+We use the delta rather than the assignment score as the latter is more sensitive to technical effects.
-For example, changes in library size affect the technical noise and can increase/decrease all scores for a given cell, while the delta should be somewhat more robust as it focuses on the differences between scores.
+For example, changes in library size affect the technical noise and can increase/decrease all scores for a given cell, while the delta is somewhat more robust as it focuses on the differences between scores within each cell.

 `SingleR()` will set a threshold on the delta for each label using an outlier-based strategy.
 Specifically, we identify cells with deltas that are small outliers relative to the deltas of other cells with the same label.